 The Schwa Vowel Sound

-The schwa sound is related to the short vowel sounds because it can be represented in spelling by any vowel letter (a, e, i, o, u, y).
-Here is a chart of example words with a schwa:
+The schwa sound is related to the βshortβ vowel sounds because it can be represented in spelling by any single vowel letter (a, e, i, o, u, y), although it is most commonly spelled with a, e, i, o.
+It is often the cause of spelling errors in multisyllable words because it can be represented by any vowel letter.

 Some patterns for the schwa vowel sound in English